x-runner123/Deep_learning_model_for_predicting_response_to_immunotherapy/README.md

   pandas 2.0.1
   tables 3.8.0
   scikit-learn (sklearn) 1.2.2
-## Tip: Our code is only for acadamic researches.
+## Tip: Our code is only for academic researches.